Endrendrum Punnagai: Plot

-When Goutham gets back home, he goes into his father's room and notices many paintings of him being happy, a wish that his father wanted.
-Goutham then discovers that his father was ill and rushes him to the hospital, where the doctors say that his father is suffering from pancreatic cancer and cannot be treated.
-Goutham becomes heartbroken.
+When Goutham returns home, he goes into his father's room and notices many paintings of him being happy, his father's wish.
+Goutham then discovers that his father is ill and rushes him to the hospital, where the doctors say that his father is suffering from pancreatic cancer and cannot be treated.
+Goutham feels heartbroken.
 Sri comes to meet him and tells him that he knew that Sridhar was suffering from this disease.
 Baby then comes and says that Sridhar was the one who compelled them to get married so that Goutham might change his mind and get married.
-As the three friends reconcile, Priya comes to the hospital to meet Sridhar, where Gautham apologizes and admits to Priya that he has fallen for her.
-The film ends a happy ending with Gautham and Priya getting engaged in front of a recovering Sridhar at the hospital.
+As the three friends reconcile, Priya comes to the hospital to meet Sridhar, where Gautham apologises and admits to Priya that he has fallen for her.
+The film ends with Gautham and Priya getting engaged in front of a recovering Sridhar at the hospital.